rabeckett/propane/docs/docs/02_Tutorial/4_Questions.md

 <img style="width:50%;height:50%" src="../img/Topology3.jpg" />

 Here we are configuring the routing policy for AS 100.
 Our network connects to peer AS 200 at both router A and router B. We have subnet `1.2.3.4/24` located at router E, and our peer owns the prefix subnet `172.0.0.0/24`.
-For this example, assume that A and B are located on different ends of the country (e.g., west coast for A and east cost for B).
+For this example, assume that A and B are located on different ends of the country (e.g., west coast for A and east coast for B).

 #### Hot Potato Routing